Euphoria: Epilepsy

 Euphoria may occur during auras of seizures typically originating in the temporal lobe, but affecting the anterior insular cortex.
 This euphoria is symptomatic of a rare syndrome called ecstatic seizures, often also involving mystical experiences.
 Euphoria (or more commonly dysphoria) may also occur in periods between epileptic seizures.
 This condition, interictal dysphoric disorder, is considered an atypical affective disorder.
 Persons who experience feelings of depression or anxiety between or before seizures occasionally experience euphoria afterwards.

 Migraine

 Some persons experience euphoria in the prodrome – hours to days before the onset – of a migraine headache.
 Similarly, a euphoric state occurs in some persons following the migraine episode.

 Multiple sclerosis

 Euphoria sometimes occurs in persons with multiple sclerosis as the illness progresses.
 This euphoria is part of a syndrome originally called euphoria sclerotica, which typically includes disinhibition and other symptoms of cognitive and behavioral dysfunction.

 Gender euphoria

 Gender euphoria is satisfaction or enjoyment felt by a person due to consistency between their gender identity and gendered features associated with a gender different to the sex they were assigned at birth.
 It is considered to be the positive counterpart of gender dysphoria.
+Related euphorias have also been recorded in studies of alignments between sexual identity and social recognition such as support in schools for lesbian and gay people, and experiences of intersex variation and their diagnoses such as receiving a diagnosis of congenital adrenal hyperplasia which explained physical differences for example.